 This proseminar introduces students to basic behavioral science research methods in anthropology and psychology.
 It teaches them how to read and evaluate research papers and translate their ideas into viable research projects.
 Topics include library and archival research, scholarly writing and argument, descriptive research methods, quasi-experimental and experimental design, ethical issues, and analytical methods.
 (4 credits)

 Class times: Wednesdays beginning Sept.
-5, 5:30-7:30 pm.
+3, 5:30-7:30 pm.

-Course tuition: graduate credit $1,950.
+Course tuition: graduate credit $2,200.

 Graduate proseminar.
 Limited enrollment.